sgrassie/sgrassie.github.io/_posts/2020/2020-07-10-making-the-epl-generator-immutable.md

 layout: post
 title: 'Making the English Premier League Generator immutable'
 tags: [F#]
+featured_image: /assets/images/posts/2020/footballs-3597192_1920.jpg
 featured_image_thumbnail: /assets/images/posts/2020/footballs-3597192_640.jpg
-featured_image: /assets/images/posts/2020/footballs-3597192_1920.jpg
-featured: false
+featured: False
-hidden: false
+hidden: False
+published: 10/07/2020
+ispublished: True
 ---
 In the previous post, I displayed my fledgling understanding of F# by writing a script which can parse the CSV set of results of the English Premier League to generate the league table.
 The script does this primarily by using a mutable BCL `Dictionary`.
 F# is immutable by default, and whilst that is itself not immutable, you have to go out of your way to enable it.
 I'll try to save repeating [Scott Wlashin](https://fsharpforfunandprofit.com/posts/correctness-immutability/).